This page contains an array of information and resources — of particular use to my undergraduate students.

 We also make use of two linguistic atlases: EWAVE (The Electronic World Atlas of Varieties of English) for global varieties in current use; ELALME (An Electronic Linguistic Atlas of Late Medieval English for varieties in use 1350-1500.

-Starting in 2021, each of my graduate seminars will involve a collaborative “public-facing document” assignment—the students in the seminar work together to create an encyclopedia-style online reference page, envisioned as a jumping-off point for any new learners who’d like to know more about whatever that seminar’s subject was.
+• In 2021, I challenged the students in my graduate seminar to take on a collaborative “public-facing document” assignment—in which the students in the seminar work together to create an encyclopedia-style online reference page, envisioned as a jumping-off point for any new learners who’d like to know more about whatever that seminar’s subject was.
 We then use the new reference resource as a template for submitting large-scale edits and updates to the Wikipedia page on that subject, in the interest of improving and correcting general public knowledge of the subject.
-I’ll aggregate here the growing list of new reference resources generated by my graduate seminar students—explore as you please!:
+I plan to use this assignment in some future graduate courses as well; I’ll aggregate here any new reference resources generated by my graduate seminar students—explore as you please!: